RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/observation_builders.md

 def build_obs(self, agents: List[AgentID], state: StateType, shared_info: Dict[str, Any]) -> Dict[AgentID, ObsType]:
 ```

-To implement a custom `ObsBuilder` all we have to do is inherit from the parent class and implement the above methods.
+## Example

-Let's look at an example observation builder that will allow each agent to observe its own physics state and the physics
+Let's create a simple observation builder that lets each agent see its own physics state (position, velocity, etc.) and the ball's physics state.
+Here's how we do it:
-state of the ball.

 ```python
 from rlgym.api import ObsBuilder, AgentID